Automated Creation with R

 NoteThinking Point

-Compare these labels to your manual dictionary.
+Compare these labels to your manual dictionary from the previous section.
 Are they equally informative?
 What context might be missing?
 This is why the “automated” approach still requires your careful thought, you’re providing the content, R is just handling the presentation.

 # Save as CSV file